- Parks and Facilities

 - Picnic Tables

-164th Street SW exit off I-5.
-Follow 164th Street Southwest west to 164th Southwest.
+Take the 164th Street SW exit off of I-5.
+Follow 164th Street SW west to 164th SW.
 Turn right to cross Highway 99.
-Turn right onto 52nd Avenue West.
-Turn left onto 160th Street.
-Turn right onto 56th Ave W. Turn left onto 156th Avenue West.
-Park entrance is at the end of the road.
+Turn right onto 52nd Avenue W. Turn left onto 160th Street.
+Turn right onto 56th Ave W. Turn left onto 156th Avenue W. The park entrance is at the end of the road.

-NOTE: If gate does not open upon entering PIN, please allow 90 seconds before making a second attempt.
+NOTE: If gate does not open upon entering code, please allow 90 seconds before making a second attempt.